 It is a heavy metal that has been popular as a concentrated energy source for more than 60 years.
 It is available in most rocks in quantities of 2 to 4 parts per million, and it is as abundant as tin, tungsten, and molybdenum in the Earth’s crust.

 Applications: Nuclear power plants use uranium to produce energy as a nuclear fuel.
-Other synthetic transuranium elements are made mainly from this substance.
+Scientists focus on creating other synthetic transuranium elements from this substance.
 The military also uses it to power nuclear submarines and weaponry.

 Bismuth

-The most metallic and most minor plentiful element in the nitrogen group is bismuth (Bi).
+The most metallic and most minor abundant element in the nitrogen group is bismuth (Bi).
 Bismuth is a hard, brittle, lustrous metal with a coarse crystalline structure.
-It’s colour—grey-white with a reddish tinge—distinguishes it from all other metals.
+Its color—grey-white with a reddish tinge—distinguishes it from all other metals.

-Applications: Bismuth is utilized in fire alarms and extinguishers, as well as electric fuses and solders.
+Applications: Fire alarms and extinguishers, as well as electric fuses and solders, use bismuth.

 Summary

-This world is full of thousands of unknown types of metals that our scientists still didn’t discover.
-We are still waiting to see those unknown excellent elements that we can use in many industrial sectors in the future.
+This world is full of thousands of unknown types of metals that our scientists haven’t discovered.
+We are still waiting to see those unknown, excellent elements that we can use in many industrial sectors in the future.

-However, today’s article discussed the twenty most commonly used metals in the world.
+But today’s article focused on the twenty metals that people use with the greatest frequency around the world.
 We have categorized them into ferrous and non-ferrous groups.
-In addition, we have also pointed the application for each of them.
+Also, we have pointed out the applications for each of them.